The Kabah and Stonehenge: a Mysterious Connection?

 You can read more about this, with a greater detail of the astronomical calculations here.

-This will occur this year for the months of Rabi al Thani and Jumada al Ula 1446 AH, corresponding to 9 October and 5 November 2024.
-Both of these moons will set at the same point, the most southern setting point of the crescent moon in its 18.6 year cycle.
+This will occur this year for the month of Jumada al Thani, corresponding with 2 December 2024.
+This will be the southern most setting point for the visible hilal (crescent moon) in the 18.6 year cycle.

-If you are in Makkah this October or November 2024, please let us know of your experience of sighting the crescent, especially if you can do so near the Kabah!
+If you are in Makkah this December 2024, please let us know of your experience of sighting the crescent, especially if you can do so near the Kabah!

 Astronomy and the Kaba: Forgotten knowledge and abandoned sunnahs